 The Bank currently follows the standardised approach for computation of market risk capital on interest rate related instruments in the trading book, equities in the trading book and foreign exchange risk for its trading portfolio.
-The Market risk policy aims at defining the risk of losses in on and offbalance sheet positions arising from movements in market prices and the risk of loss due to price volatility.
+The Market risk policy aims at defining the risk of losses in on and off-balance sheet positions arising from movements in market prices and the risk of loss due to price volatility.

 The Bank maintains diverse sources of liquidity to facilitate flexibility in meeting funding requirements.
 The Asset Liability Management structure reviews the positions of interest rate and liquidity gap positions in the banking book, sets deposit and benchmark lending rates, reviews the business profile and its impact on asset liability management and determines the asset liability management strategy, as deemed fit, in light of the current and expected business environment.
-The policy also recognizes that no single risk statistic can reflect all aspects of market risk, therefore various statistical and nonstatistical risk measures are used by the bank to enhance the stability of risk measures provide a more comprehensive view of market risk exposure than any single measure.
+The policy also recognizes that no single risk statistic can reflect all aspects of market risk, therefore various statistical and non-statistical risk measures are used by the bank to enhance the stability of risk measurement of market risk because, taken together, these risk measures provide a more comprehensive view of market risk exposure than any single measure.